One Day in Nashville

 Oh, he’s my Farmville friend…we don’t talk in real life.
 That would just be weird.

-My search for accommodations in Nashville covered a lot of ground, from small hotels, bed & breakfasts and vacation rentals to hostels.
+I searched far and wide for a cool place to stay for our two nights and one day in Nashville covered a lot of ground—from small hotels, bed & breakfasts and vacation rentals to hostels.
 The only option that fit our budget, and would have us for only two nights, was a four-star rated independent hostel.

 Music City Hostel was not far from downtown Nashville and had me with these magic words.
 “Yes, we have a private room available.”